devcurmudgeon/alo/README.md

   if 'recording' mode:
     - figure out when phrase-start happens
-    - copy that chunk to end of the loop
     - switch to loop_on mode at next phrase_start

   if loop_on mode:
-    - play the loop from next phrase-start
+    - play the loop from (and looping at) next phrase-start

   if loop_off mode:
     - stop playing loop at next phrase-start